LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 interface `MakeQueryModels`:
 - `queryConfigs`: an object containing the queryConfigs for the models you want `withQueryModels` to instantiate.
 This prop is optional.
 - `autoLoad`: If autoLoad is true withQueryModels will automatically load the models when the component mounts.
+If false you will need to trigger the loading of your model(s) via `actions.loadModel(modelId)`, this is typically done in the componentDidMount lifecycle method of your components.
 Defaults to false.
 - `modelLoader`: You can override how `QueryModels` are loaded by providing your own `QueryModelLoader`, you will not typically need to use this.
 It is primarily useful for testing.